broadinstitute/cromwell/docs/tutorials/Containers.md

 ### Enforcing container requirements

 You can enforce container requirements by not including the standard `submit` attribute on the provider attributes.
-You shold only use the `submit-docker` strings, however note that some environment variables (`stdout`, `stderr`) are different beween these two.
+You should only use the `submit-docker` strings, however note that some environment variables (`stdout`, `stderr`) are different between these two.

 ### Notes